ImNotDarren/ScientificPaperClustering/documents/MVP.md

 a dataframe.
 Then I proceeded natural language processing and converted words into a vector.
 The files for data analysis and NLP are [here](/data_processing).

 The LSA model generated two groups of words.
+(Only containing top 20 words)

 Topic 1: ```['2d', '3d', 'abil', 'abl', 'abov', 'acceler', 'access', 'account', 'accuracy', 'action', 'activ', 'ad', 'addition', 'adopt', 'advanc', 'advantag', 'adversari', 'affect', 'agent', 'agreement']```